 I can tell you’re already asking yourself: why would anyone want to get off the train in this obscure neighborhood?
 Come with me, and let me show you the three hidden wonders hiding amid the drab streets of Asakusa-bashi!

-The dolls made in the Asakusabashi district aren’t just decorative; they can countermand curses, heal illness, and (if left out too long after the Doll Festival) delay marriage for daughters in the family.
+This is the neighborhood where they make and sell the amazing doll sets for Girls’ Day, and miniature samurai armor for Boys’ Day.
+And they aren’t just decorative – the dolls made here can countermand curses, heal illness, and (if left out too long after the Doll Festival) delay marriage for daughters in the family.
 And because they’re sacred, they can’t be thrown away when they get old – they have to be cremated in a special ceremony at a shrine.

 Not surprisingly, these dolls have been elevated to a high art, and sets made by the most famous artisans can cost upwards of $10,000!

 But dolls aren’t the only reason to come to Asakusa-bashi.
 The reason I’m usually there is to drop some cash at one of Tokyo’s best-kept shopping secrets…

 Shimojima is an eight-story store that sells everything from killer origami kits to Mr. Toast masks.
 This is a great place to get gifts for people back home, or to stock up on only-in-Japan must-have items for yourself, at bargain prices!